Structure of conflict graphs in constraint alignment problems and algorithms: The case

-Note that under the setting of $m_2=1$, the size of $V_\mathcal{C}$ is bounded by $|E_2|$.
-It is shown that the maximum independent set problem is fixed-parameter tractable, parameterized by the size of the output, in the class of $K_r$-free graphs for constant integer $r$~\cite{DBLP:conf/swat/RamanS06,DabrowskiLMR12}.
-Combining this result with Theorem~\ref{lem_clique}, leads to the following corollary:
+Note that under the setting of $m_2=1$, the size of $V_\mathcal{C}$ is bounded by $|E_2|$ (Lemma~\ref{vertexlemma}).
+It is known that the maximum independent set problem is fixed-parameter tractable, parameterized by the size of the output, in the class of $K_r$-free graphs for constant integer $r$~(\citet{DBLP:conf/swat/RamanS06,DabrowskiLMR12}).
+Combining this result with Theorem~\ref{lem_clique}, leads to the following result:

-\begin{corollary} The constrained alignment problem is fixed-parameter tractable when $m_1$ is any fixed positive integer constant and $m_2=1$. \end{corollary}
+\begin{proposition} The constrained alignment problem is fixed-parameter tractable when $m_1$ is any fixed positive integer constant and $m_2=1$. \end{proposition}

-Note that the analogous result by Fertin {\it et al.} is more restrictive since it applies only to the bounded degree graphs~\cite{Fertin200990}.
+Note that the analogous result in~\citet{Fertin200990} is more restrictive since it applies only to the bounded degree graphs.

-We next present our results that characterize the conflict graphs that do not contain certain claws as induced subgraphs.
-A {\it d-claw} is an induced subgraph of an undirected graph, that consists of an independent set of $d$ vertices, called $talons$, and the $center$ vertex that is adjacent to all vertices in this set.
-Let $\Delta_{min}=min(\Delta_1, \Delta_2)$, where $\Delta_1, \Delta_2$ indicates the maximum degree of any vertex in $G_1$ and $G_2$ respectively.
+We conclude this part by considering induced claws in conflict graphs.
+A \emph{ d-claw} is an induced subgraph of an undirected graph, that consists of an independent set of $d$ vertices, called $talons$, and the $center$ vertex that is adjacent to all vertices in this set.
+Let $\Delta_{min}=min(\Delta_1, \Delta_2)$.